 Males have well pronounced hemi penile bulges; before these bulges develop they will have 6-8 rows of pre-anal pores with black dimples in each of them.
 Females will have a flat post anal area; however some of the females do develop “false” pores and can be mistaken to be a probable male.
 If you are sexing a young Gargoyle that has not physically reached sexual maturity, using a loupe will aid in seeing pores.
 However, this is not a guaranteed way to sex Gargoyles and if they are sexed this way they should be labelled "probable male/female" because "late bloomers" have been known to happen and your probable female may turn out to be a male.
 The best way to guarantee sex is to wait until the Gecko reaches appropriate age and weight, or wait to see if a bulge develops.
 In my experience, at about 20 grams, or 8 months of age is when I have been able to 100% confirm the sex of a Gargoyle Gecko.

-Crested Geckos are Frugivores and Insectivores, feeding mainly on Fruit mixtures and insects.
+Gargoyle Geckos are Frugivorous and Insectivores, feeding mainly on Fruit mixtures and insects.
 In my experience, I find that my geckos are attracted to larger prey items, and ignore the smaller ones offered.
 It seems as though they enjoy eating crickets that almost seem too large for them, but they chow them down without any problems.

-The most recommended thing to feed a Gargoyle Gecko is Repashy Crested Gecko Diet (CGD) or Pangea Fruit Mix Complete.
-There are a variety of fruit flavours available should you have a picky Gecko.
-The three diets I currently feed in rotation are Repashy Crested Gecko Diet, (Original and Mango Superblend), Pangea Fruit Mix Complete (All 4 flavours), and Black Panther Zoological (All 3 diets).
+The most recommended thing to feed a Gargoyle Gecko is Pangea Fruit Mix Complete or Repashy Crested Gecko Diet.
+There is a variety of fruit flavours available should you have a picky Gecko.
+The three diets I currently feed in rotation are Repashy Crested Gecko Diet, (Original and Mango Superblend), Pangea Fruit Mix Complete (All 5 flavours), and Black Panther Zoological (All 3 diets).
 Other things that are safe to feed as a treat are simply mashing up/blending fresh fruit provided there is proper supplementation added, or making a homemade fruit smoothie.
 Remember!
 Fruits high in citric acid such as lemons and limes should never be given!

 Always remember that variety is key in any animal diet, but so is balance.
 Make sure that whatever product you decide to feed is nutritionally sound otherwise your gecko will pay for it!